A computed tomography (CT) scan of the cervical spine makes cross-sectional pictures of the neck. It uses x-rays to create the images.

 Before having the contrast, tell your provider if you take the diabetes medicine metformin (Glucophage).
 You may need to take extra steps before the test if you take this drug.

 Too much weight can cause damage to the scanner's working parts.
-Find out if the CT machine has a weight limit if you weight more than 300 pounds.
+Find out if the CT machine has a weight limit if you weigh more than 300 pounds (135 kilograms).

 How the Test will Feel